pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 The sofa is more comfortable than the chair.
 O sofá é mais confortável que a cadeira.

 The question 22 is more difficult than the question 23.
 A questão 22 é mais difícil que a questão 23.

-Item.
 1.3.
 4. Grau Superlativo: Superioridade e Inferioridade

 O grau Superlativo de Superioridade (Superlative of Superiority) expressa a superioridade de um